rcowham/testp4go/README.md

 * P4API - can be downloaded
 * OpenSSL - can be downloaded for Linux but needs to be built for the Mac or Windows

+# Build on Mac

+## Setting up the dependency on `p4go`

-In addition it depends on the github p4go library, but as of the time of writing this module declares itself in a way which is not compatible with a simple `require "github.com/perforce/p4go"
+In addition it depends on the github p4go library, but as of the time of writing this module declares itself in a way which is not compatible with a simple `require "github.com/perforce/p4go"`

 So instead you will need to have a local clone/copy of `p4go` and refer to it.

-Assuming we are in the directory of this project (`~/go/src/github.com/rcowham/testp4go`), then set this up:
+Assuming we are in the directory of this project (`~/go/src/github.com/rcowham/testp4go`), then to set this up:

 ```
 cd ../..